In this article, I’m going to walk you through 7 actionable SEO hacks to help you get the results you want — fast.

 The first thing you’re going to want to do for quick SEO results is to perform a foundational SEO website audit.

 Starting with an audit is essential because it will help you understand the status of your website and where it needs improvement.
+Do this yourself or have an SEO audit consultant do it for you.

 Be sure to pull up a spreadsheet and list out all the issues you find as you go.